jeffmccune/puppet_for_the_win/README.markdown

 it's automatically filled in the value you previously used for Puppet, this is how it's getting that information.

+# Puppet Configuration Settings #

+The MSI package will configure the `archive_files` and `archive_file_server` settings for Puppet Enterprise.
+These configuration settings enable `puppet inspect` to save files centrally on the Puppet Master to enable the diff view in the Puppet Enterprise Console.
+These two settings are not set when installing the Puppet FOSS package to match the behavior of Puppet FOSS on other platforms.

+The Puppet Enterprise MSI package also configures `graph=true` to help visualize the configuration catalog.
+This is not set for Puppet FOSS to be consistent with other platforms.

+    C:\ProgramData\PuppetLabs\puppet\etc>more puppet.conf
+    [main]
+    server=puppetmaster.vm
+    pluginsync=true
+    autoflush=true
+    archive_files=true
+    archive_file_server=puppetmaster.vm
+    graph=true

 # Troubleshooting #

 ## Missing .NET Framework ##